dimagi/commcare-android/.github/pull_request_template.md

 ## Safety Assurance

-- [ ] Risk label is set correctly
+- [ ] If the PR is high rish, "High Risk" label is set
 - [ ] I have confidence that this PR will not introduce a regression for the reasons below
 - [ ] Do we need to enhance manual QA test coverage ?
-If yes, QA label is set correctly
+If yes, "QA Note" label is set correctly

 ### Automated test coverage